 - Eighty hours of live, in-class instruction

-- Instructors who have scored in the 98th percentile or higher on an actual Law School Admission Test
+- Instructors who have scored in the 98th percentile or higher on an actual LSAT

-- The complete set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 6500 total)
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 8000 questions)

-- Four proctored (and eleven additional) full-length LSAT PrepTests with comprehensive score analyses available for each
+- Six proctored (and nine additional) full-length LSAT PrepTests and access to comprehensive score reports for each

-- Thorough homework assignments that contain real LSAT prep questions, LSAT study drills, numerous analyses and other LSAT review tools, and a systematic question type classification for all real LSAT questions
+- Rigorous homework assignments that contain real LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT study tools, and a systematic question type classification for every released LSAT question

-- Access to TestMasters’ proven methods and techniques
+- Access to the best LSAT preparation methods and techniques in the world

-- Written or video explanations for all logic games, line reference notes for every reading comprehension passage, and written, video or audio explanations for numerous logical reasoning questions
+- Written or video explanations for all logic games, line reference notes for each reading comp passage, and written, video or audio explanations for numerous logical reasoning questions

-- Full access to the LSAT study tools in our Online Resource Center—here, you can score LSAT PrepTests, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, use the Flawed Methods of Reasoning database, search for questions using the LSAT Search Engine, and read special bulletins concerning the LSAT and law school admissions
+- Full access to the LSAT study tools in our Online Resource Center—here, you can score diagnostic exams, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, use the Flawed Methods of Reasoning database, access specific questions using the LSAT Search Engine, and receive special bulletins concerning the LSAT and law school admissions

 Online LSAT Course